 At one time or another, most of us have experienced some form of depression.
 It’s a healthy response to events in our lives that seem overwhelming.
 When we are balanced, physically and emotionally, we can easily become back from a depressed state and move on with our lives.
 But when negative feelings and emotions become persistent and consistent, depression may set in.

-Acupuncture and Traditional Chinese Medicine (TCM) incorporate thousands of years of experience in treating depression.
-Not only can they help to alleviate the signs and symptoms accompanying depression, they can address the root causes and underlying imbalances that have contributed to the problem safely and naturally.
+Acupuncture and Traditional Chinese Medicine (TCM) incorporate thousands of years of experience in treating the “Yu” Syndrome which manifested similar as depression, e.g. feeling low in mood, low motivation and fatigue.
+Acupuncture and TCM traditionally are used to alleviate the above signs and symptoms accompanying depression.
+TCM are trying to address the root causes and underlying imbalances that have contributed to the problem naturally.

 Acupuncturists are aware of the powerful interplay between our body and emotions, the two are inseparable.
 When we experience emotional upset, our internal environment becomes damaged.
 Likewise, when we experience physical problems, our emotions can become greatly affected.